Aliiiu/data-grid-api/README.md

 ## Database Setup

-Under the utils folder config the uri to that of your desried database.
+Under the utils folder configure the uri to that of your desired database.
 You get a notification in the console when you run the backend service.

 ## Available Scripts